Monday, November 24th 2025

 Distinguished Professor Emeritus, School of Community and Public Affairs

-Marguerite (Margie) Mendell, who earned her PhD in Economics from McGill University (1983), has been teaching at the SCPA since 1986.
-Her current research and teaching are on the social economy in Quebec and internationally, social finance and impact investing, social innovation, the commons, economic democracy, and the work of Karl Polanyi whose influence continues to grow today Margie Mendell is participating in a growing international dialogue on innovative economic initiatives to reduce inequality and develop new collective forms of wealth creation through her participation at scholarly conferences and international meetings of the OECD, the European Commission, the Global Social Economy Forum (GSEF) and civil society gatherings
+Marguerite (Margie) Mendell, who earned her PhD in Economics from McGill University (1983), taught for over three decades at the School of Community and Public Affairs, Concordia University.
+She is currently Distinguished Professor Emerita of the SCPA and Director, Karl Polanyi Institute of Political Economy, Concordia University.
+Her research and teaching has focused on the social economy in Quebec and internationally, social finance and impact investing, social innovation, the commons, economic democracy, and the work of Karl Polanyi whose influence continues to grow.
+As an active researcher engaged In partnership research with actors, governments and organizations, today Margie Mendell is participating in a growing international dialogue on innovative economic initiatives to reduce inequality and develop new collective forms of wealth creation through her participation at scholarly conferences and international meetings of the OECD, the European Commission, the Global Social Economy Forum (GSEF) and civil society gatherings.

 SFWF25 - Fireside Chat at 9am EST